bacoords/cb-custom-modules/readme.txt

 * Dust - Utilizing the popular Particles.js library, this module helps you make custom heros with cool interactive, animated backgrounds.
 * Slice - Animated photo gallery with stacked, 'sliding cards' effect.
 Integrates with the default Beaver Builder lightbox.
 * Legend - Standard photo module but with a twist- hidden content is revealed on hover.
+* Link List - Create a list of files/links for users, displayed in rows with a custom icon and color scheme.
+* Button List - Create of list of files/links, displayed as buttons with a custom icon and color scheme.

-For more information and module demos, visit [Crafty Beavers](https://cbcustommodules.com).
+For more information and module demos, visit [Crafty Beavers](https://www.cbcustommodules.com).

 If you have need for new modules or enhancements to current modules, please [contact us](https://cbcustommodules.com) or visit the [github repo](https://github.com/bacoords/cb-custom-modules).